navya35/cassandra-loader/README.md

-  -charsPerColumn <chars>            Max number of chars per column [4096] -dateFormat <dateFormatString>     Date format for TIMESTAMP [default for Locale.ENGLISH] -localDateFormat <formatString>    Date format for DATE [yyyy-MM-dd] -nullString <nullString>           String that signifies NULL [none] -comment <commentString>           Comment symbol to use [none] -skipRows <skipRows>               Number of rows to skip [0]
+  -charsPerColumn <chars>            Max number of chars per column [4096] -dateFormat <dateFormatString>     Date format for TIMESTAMP [default for Locale.ENGLISH] -localDateFormat <formatString>    Date format for DATE [yyyy-MM-dd] -colDateFormat <colFormatString>   Date format for TIMESTAMP [default for Locale.ENGLISH] for defined column (when using delim)
+  -nullString <nullString>           String that signifies NULL [none] -comment <commentString>           Comment symbol to use [none] -skipRows <skipRows>               Number of rows to skip [0]